-The California Land Conservation Act of 1965, commonly referred to as the Williamson Act, allows certain agricultural properties to enter into a contract to be valued as an agricultural economic unit for a period of at least 10 years.
+The California Land Conservation Act of 1965, commonly referred to as the Williamson Act, allows certain agricultural properties to enter into a contract to be valued as an agricultural economic unit for at least 10 years.

 Land and living improvements subject to such a contract are valued annually based on income.
-Improvements not related to living are valued under Proposition 13.
-The lesser of the following three values is then enrolled on the tax rolls:
+Improvements that are not related to living are valued under Proposition 13.
+The lesser of the following three values are then enrolled on the tax rolls:

 The result is usually a reduction in taxable value and thus annual property taxes.

 For More Information